 12. I want to camp in Princeton.
 Do I need to supply my own tent?
 Yes.
 Riders interested in utilizing a campsite in Princeton will be required to supply their own tent, which will be transported along with your baggage.
 Tents must occupy a footprint no larger than 8-feet by 8-feet.
 If you have a special request about utilizing a larger tent to accommodate a larger group of riders, please contact our staff at email@example.com.

 13. I want to return to New York City after biking to Philadelphia.
 How do I do that?
 There are a number of transportation options between New York City and Philadelphia.
 Interested riders may purchase tickets on a post-ride shuttle back to New York City from Philadelphia.
-Information on how to purchase tickets will be distributed via email to registered riders in March 2020.
+Information on how to purchase tickets will be distributed via email to registered riders.
 Bikes will not be permitted on the shuttle back to New York City.
-Riders who chose to access this shuttle also will be responsible for shipping their bikes.
-More information about bike shipping options also will be distributed in March 2020.
+Riders who choose to access this shuttle also will be responsible for shipping their bikes.
+More information about bike shipping options also will be available soon.
 Click here for more information.

 15. What baggage service will be available?
 One-way baggage service from New York City to Philadelphia will be provided by event organizers for all ride participants.
 Event production company Global Impact Productions will load, transport and unload bags for all riders.
 At the end of day one in Princeton, baggage will be available for pick up at the ride finish at the Princeton Family YMCA.
 Specific details will be provided closer to the ride.

 16. What snacks and meals are provided?
-All riders will have access to snacks and drinks at supported rest stops on Saturday, May 16, and Sunday, May 17.
-Lunch on Saturday, May 16, also will be provided.
-The post-ride celebration on Sunday, May 17, will feature heavy hors d'oeuvres for all riders.

-17. What should I bring with me on the ride?
-Even though the New York City-to-Philadelphia is a supported event, participants should prepare to be minimally self-sufficient.
-Suggested items to carry on the ride include:

-II - 12.
-I want to camp in Princeton.
-Do I need to supply my own tent?
-Yes.
-Riders interested in utilizing a campsite in Princeton will be required to supply their own tent, which will be transported along with your baggage.
-Tents must occupy a footprint no larger than 8-feet by 8-feet.
-If you have a special request about utilizing a larger tent to accommodate a larger group of riders, please contact our staff at email@example.com.

-13. I want to return to New York City after biking to Philadelphia.
-How do I do that?
-There are a number of transportation options between New York City and Philadelphia.
-Interested riders may purchase tickets on a post-ride shuttle back to New York City from Philadelphia.
-Information on how to purchase tickets will be distributed via email to registered riders in March 2020.
-Bikes will not be permitted on the shuttle back to New York City.
-Riders who chose to access this shuttle also will be responsible for shipping their bikes.
-More information about bike shipping options also will be distributed in March 2020.
-Click here for more information.

-15. What baggage service will be available?
-One-way baggage service from New York City to Philadelphia will be provided by event organizers for all ride participants.
-Event production company Global Impact Productions will load, transport and unload bags for all riders.
-At the end of day one in Princeton, baggage will be available for pick up at the ride finish at the Princeton Family YMCA.
-Specific details will be provided closer to the ride.

-16. What snacks and meals are provided?
-All riders will have access to snacks and drinks at supported rest stops on Saturday, May 16, and Sunday, May 17.
-Lunch on Saturday, May 16, also will be provided.
-The post-ride celebration on Sunday, May 17, will feature heavy hors d'oeuvres for all riders.
+All riders will have access to snacks and drinks at supported rest stops throughout the ride.
+Lunch on day one, also will be provided.
+The post-ride celebration will feature heavy hors d'oeuvres for all riders.

 17. What should I bring with me on the ride?
 Even though the New York City-to-Philadelphia is a supported event, participants should prepare to be minimally self-sufficient.
 Suggested items to carry on the ride include: